miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-1-power-bi.md

 We will follow the below steps to design and create the Power BI dashboard:

 -   Connect to tables in Microsoft Dataverse
--   Transform the data to include user-friendly descriptions for the related Rows (lookups)
+-   Transform the data to include user-friendly descriptions for the related rows (lookups)
 -   Create and publish a report with various visualizations of the information about problem reports
 -   User natural language query to build additional visualizations
 -   Build mobile view